mdn/content/files/en-us/web/css/css_counter_styles/using_css_counters/index.md

 ---
 {{CSSRef}}

 **CSS counters** let you adjust the appearance of content based on its location in a document.
-For example, you can use counters to automatically number the headings in a webpage.
-Counters are, in essence, variables maintained by CSS whose values may be incremented by CSS rules to track how many times they're used.
+For example, you can use counters to automatically number the headings in a webpage, or to change the numbering on ordered lists.

+Counters are, in essence, variables maintained by CSS whose values may be incremented or decremented by CSS rules that track how many times they're used.
+You can define your own named counters, and you can also manipulate the `list-item` counter that is created by default for all ordered lists.

 ## Using counters

 ### Manipulating a counter's value

-To use a CSS counter, it must first be initialized to a value with the {{cssxref("counter-reset")}} property (`0` by default).
+To use a CSS counter, it must first be initialized to a value with the {{cssxref("counter-reset")}} property (`0` by default, except for reversed `list-item` counters).
 The same property can also be used to change its value to any specific number.
 Once initialized, a counter's value can be increased or decreased with {{cssxref("counter-increment")}}.
-The counter's name must not be "none", "inherit", or "initial"; otherwise the declaration is ignored.
+The counter's name must not be `none`, `inherit`, or `initial`; otherwise the declaration is ignored.

 ### Displaying a counter